django-q2/django-q2/docs/tasks.rst

 .. note::
-    For tasks to be processed you will need to have a worker cluster running in the background using ``python manage.py qcluster`` or you need to configure Django Q to run in synchronous mode for testing using the :ref:`sync` option.
+    For tasks to be processed you will need to have a worker cluster running in the background using ``python manage.py qcluster`` or you need to configure Django Q2 to run in synchronous mode for testing using the :ref:`sync` option.

 AsyncTask